WeraPea/notatki/cheatsheet_python.md

-import statistics

-statistics.mode()
+## statistics.mode()
 most recuring element

-statistics.multimode()
+## statistics.multimode()
 most recuring element (list if multiple)

-random.randrange(1,100,2)
+## random.randrange(1,100,2)
 rand odd number

-math.comb(n, k) math.perm() <- better cares about order
+## math.comb(n, k)
 Return the number of ways to choose k items from n items without repetition and without order.
 Evaluates to n! / (k! * (n - k)!) when k <= n and evaluates to zero when k > n.
 Also called the binomial coefficient because it is equivalent to the coefficient of k-th term in polynomial expansion of (1 + x)ⁿ.

-    Raises TypeError if either of the arguments are not integers.
-Raises ValueError if either of the arguments are negative.
+## math.perm(n, k=None)
+Return the number of ways to choose k items from n items without repetition and with order.
+Evaluates to n! / (n - k)! when k <= n and evaluates to zero when k > n.
+If k is not specified or is None, then k defaults to n and the function returns n!.

-math.fsum
+## math.fsum
 floating point accurate

-math.gcd(*integers)
+## math.gcd(*integers)
 Return the greatest common divisor of the specified integer arguments.
 If any of the arguments is nonzero, then the returned value is the largest positive integer that is a divisor of all arguments.
 If all arguments are zero, then the returned value is 0. gcd() without arguments returns 0.

-math.lcm()
+## math.lcm()
 Return the least common multiple of the specified integer arguments.
 If all arguments are nonzero, then the returned value is the smallest positive integer that is a multiple of all arguments.
 If any of the arguments is zero, then the returned value is 0. lcm() without arguments returns 1.

-math.prod()
+## math.prod()
 product of all items in an iterable + start value (1)

 ```python
 def merge_sort(lista):